VidhiVadher/techvidhi.in/_posts/2025-06-10-FreeRTOS_Why_and_How.md

 - Missed a UART message while blinking an LED?
 Welcome to the club.
 - Forgot to recheck the sensor during a delay?
 Enjoy inconsistent data.

-It’s simple, direct, and perfect for small stuff.
+Baremetal is simple, direct, and perfect for small stuff.
 But when life gets more demanding…

 > **You start to wish there was a manager.**